Law School Pro Bono Programs - Location of Programs

 With the Clinical and Externship Programs

-City University of New York: City University of New York Law at Queens College
+City University of New York: CUNY School of Law

 The Law School Clinics houses the public service graduation requirement program while the Office of Student Affairs which provides administrative support to independent student run pro bono projects.
 The Career Planning Office publicizes pro bono opportunities open to individual students and groups.

 The Center for Public Interest Law is a free-standing department of the Law School which offers public interest career counseling and programming, and administers the Pro Bono Program, summer

 The Center for Public Interest Law

 Drake University Law School Neal & Bea Legal Clinic

 Drexel University: Thomas R. Kline School of Law

 The Pro Bono Program is administered out of the Pro Bono Service Office, which is housed within the Law School.
 The Pro Bono Service Requirement is one of the three prongs of Experiential Learning at Drexel Law (Pro Bono, Co-op, and Clinical Programs).

 Duke University: Duke University School of Law

 The Office of Public Interest and Pro Bono is a center operating independently but collaboratively with many other departments at Duke Law School to provide pro bono service opportunities, public interest activities, counseling, career enhancement and leadership development to the student body.